For WHM version 11.28 and later

 You must specify a location in which to store temporary files for the user, such as the

 System application paths

-Some webmail applications rely on operating system level utilities, such as
+Some webmail applications rely on operating system-level utilities, such as the

 Webmail applications may specify which IMAP, POP3, or SMTP server that they use in the configuration file.
-Make sure that this is set to the correct server (usually the
+Make sure that you set this the correct server (usually the